Date of birth: 23 August 2006

 Anjalee, whose name means "Gracious gift", is a gift from the government and people of Sri Lanka.
 She was born in 2006 at Pinnawala Elephant Orphanage, located just northwest of Kegalle town in Sri Lanka's Sabaragamuwa Province.

 Anjalee's mother, a rescued orphan injured in the wild, came to the orphanage with a severe injury to her hind leg.
 This injury meant that she would never have been able to survive back in the wild.
 She has also had other offspring at Pinnawala.
 Anjalee's father was born at Pinnawala - through the orphanage's captive breeding programme.

-Now nine years old, Anjalee was living separated from her mother and in other elephant company for the past three and a half years, due to her mother being bullied out of the main herd.
+Anjalee was lived separated from her mother and in other elephant company for three and a half years, due to her mother being bullied out of the main herd.

 Pinnawala Elephant Orphanage - a major tourist attraction in Sri Lanka, has become home to over 70 elephants.
 Some of these elephants were victims of the past civil war and others have been impacted by loss of habitat and the resulting human-elephant conflict in Sri Lanka.

 Gifting a beautiful young elephant like Anjalee is a gesture of goodwill towards New Zealand and can free up space for other orphaned or injured elephants.

 On hearing about Burma's situation, a Sri Lanka representative approached Auckland Zoo to see how they could help.
 Given Anjalee's history and personality, she is seen as a great companion match for Auckland Zoo's female Asian elephant Burma.

 Through this gifting, Auckland Zoo has entered in to a long-term partnership with Sri Lanka's Department of National Zoological Gardens.
 This includes providing a five-year trainning and development programme to Sri Lanka's Zoological Gardens - covering curatorial, animal management, veterinary and technical skills.